-Long duration machinery operators experience a range of spinal and joint pain.
-There has been research undertaken in a variety of occupations, and four factors were found to coincide.
+Long-duration machinery operators experience a range of neck and low back pain.
+There has been research undertaken in a variety of occupations, and four factors were found to coincide;

 - Prolonged sitting